-VISIO /ISION: Lifestyle, Environment, Access and Opportunity @ Hawkesbury MISSIO N: To create opportunities for a va riety of work and lifestyle choic es in a healthy, natural en vironment Planning Community / Lifeatyle Infractruatura Pusiness Davelenment Environment Fiailillig Community / Lifestyle Infrastructure Business Development Environment OBJECTIVES: (key objectives design t o direct Council towards its Vision) IVES Investigating and planning the City's future in consultation with our and rural localities connected by well-maintained public and private infrastructure, which enterprise to attract people to live, Sustainable and liveable communities that respect, preserve and manage the heritage, cultural and natural assets of the City.
-STRATEGIC DIRECTIONS: (the broad STRATEGIC Investigate and document the impact of population growth to identify future requirements for land, employment, human services and infrastructure.
-Establish processes that build community capacity to identify and respond to diversity and difference. define and equitably manage foster partnerships that support business innovation and investment.
-Promote environmental awareness and encourage community participation in management of natural, cultural and heritage assets. communication strategy to educate and Build community connections by supporting information linkages, lifelong learning and access to local meeting spaces. identify and respond to the infrastructure requirements growing and creating new niche industries.
+VISION: Lifestyle, Environment, Access and Opportunity @ Hawkesbury

+MISSION: To create opportunities for a variety of work and lifestyle choices in a healthy, natural environment

+Planning Community / Lifestyle Infrastructure Business Development Environment 2 Investigating and planning the City's future in consultation with our to direct Council towards its Vision) An informed community working together through strong local and regional connections.
+A network of towns, villages and rural localities connected by well-maintained public and private infrastructure, which supports the social and economic development of the City.
+A prosperous community sustained by a diverse local economy that encourages innovation and enterprise to attract people to live, work and invest in the City.
+Sustainable and liveable communities that respect, preserve and manage the heritage, cultural and natural assets of the City.
+STRATEGIC DIRECTIONS STRATEGIC DIRECTIONS: (the broad Investigate and document the impact of population growth to identify future requirements for land, employment, human services and infrastructure. to move towards Council's obje Establish a framework to define and equitably manage the infrastructure demands of the City.
+Establish operational capacity to foster partnerships that support Promote environmental awareness and encourage community participation in management of natural, cultural and heritage assets. communication strategy to educate and Build community connections by supporting information linkages, life- long learning and access to local meeting spaces.
+Implement processes to identify and respond to the infrastructure requirements (information, access and mobility) of groups with special needs.
+City and identify opportunities for growing and creating new niche industries.
 Develop a land use planning strategy for sustainable development and protection of important cultural, heritage and natural assets.

-Planning Community / Lifestyle Infrastructure Business Development Environment plans that will enable the City to respond to change. community and government to implement community plans to meet the social, health, safety, strategy to underpin the opportunities consistent with the Implement plans and controls to manage and reduce waste and promote the environmental health of the City.
+Planning Community / Lifestyle Infrastructure Business Development Environment plans that will enable the City to respond to change. community and government to implement community plans to meet the social, health, safety, Implement business strategy for the City to generate employment opportunities consistent with the Hawkesbury mission.
+Implement plans and controls to manage and reduce waste and promote the environmental health of the City.
 Develop partnerships and regional networks and implement strategies for community engagement.
 Invest in technological and engineering innovation to improve the safety, accessibility and value of public infrastructure.
 Identify and implement appropriate actions to protect and rehabilitate the natural environment.
 Establish mechanisms to ensure strategic directions are reflected in operational plans.